Warren attacks Democratic rivals over big money, vows to fix 'rigged' U.S. economy

 A poll of Democratic voters in New Hampshire from radio station WBUR on Wednesday showed Warren, a U.S. senator from neighboring Massachusetts, had slipped to fourth place, behind Buttigieg, Biden and Sanders.
 New Hampshire holds the second state nominating vote in February, following the Iowa caucuses.

-Warren on Thursday outlined three problems that have created what she said was a “rigged” economy: corporations’ pursuit of short-term profits at workers’ expense; many markets dominated by monopolistic companies; and working families who have seen their wages stagnate while costs balloon.
+Warren on Thursday outlined three problems that have created what she said was a rigged economy: corporations’ pursuit of short-term profits at workers’ expense; many markets dominated by monopolistic companies; and working families who have seen their wages stagnate while costs balloon.

 She ticked off one detailed policy plan after another - a hallmark of her campaign - that she said would reform the basic structure of the U.S. economy.